Brandonjhd/unipus-ai/README.md

 - ✅ UCampus Platform (ucontent.unipus.cn)
 - ✅ New Horizon College English Series
 - ✅ All courses with three-level directory structure

-### Author

-**UXU Countdown**

-### Notices

-⚠️ **Important Notice**
-- For educational and non-commercial use only
-- Please use automation tools responsibly
-- Use this script in combination with actual learning needs, do not rely entirely on auto duration
-- Success rate not guaranteed; manual completion may be required

-📌 **Usage Guidelines**
-- Open-source learning and personal non-commercial use only
-- Please retain attribution and repository link when using: https://github.com/Brandonjhd/UnipusAIAutoPlayer
-- Report issues or suggestions at [Issues](https://github.com/Brandonjhd/UnipusAIAutoPlayer/issues).
-Thank you for using!

 ---